-On our first day of cycling, we keep to a smooth route to ease ourselves into the challenge.
-After breakfast at the hotel, we transfer to My Tho and enter the amazing Mekong Delta, with a ferry journey across the Tien Giang River.
+After breakfast at the hotel, we we transfer to My Tho and enter the amazing Mekong Delta, with a ferry journey across the Tien Giang River.

-We’re now far from the city traffic and cycle along beautiful tracks bright with banana plants and palms.
-This takes us through a number of local towns and villages and we stop for lunch at a restaurant in Ben Tre.
+We’re now far from the city traffic and set off on a smooth cycle along tracks bright with banana plants and palms.
+Passing through a number of local towns and villages, we stop for lunch at a restaurant in Ben Tre.

 Cycling further today, we treat our legs to a fairly flat route and our eyes to some gorgeous views along the way.

 Pedalling through rural communities and small towns, we pass colourful pagodas and cross the river over small, wooden bridges.
-Gaining some insight into the countryside communities we’re riding through; we have the chance to visit local Khmer temples and schools – feel free to bring gifts for the children!
+Gaining some insight into the countryside communities we’re riding through, we have the chance to visit local Khmer temples.

 We rest tonight at a hotel in the town of Can Tho, where we have dinner at a local restaurant.